 Our first priority is to raise the money we need to complete our mission.
 Each statue will be different but each will probably cost at least £75,000.
 We are delighted to say that we have received £100,000 towards the cost of the statues from Welsh Government as part of its programme to commemorate the centenary of some women getting the vote.
 We have also received a number of significant contributions towards the Betty Campbell statue.
 But we need a lot more.
 Please donate what you can to help us to achieve our goal.
 Or help us to organise fund raising events.

 We are also looking for people to help us with each statue project.
 We want each statue to be owned and welcomed by the community where it will be situated.
 For example, the statue of Lady Rhondda is being coordinated, managed and inspired by a group of women in Newport who have long wanted to commemorate her great achievements and her connections with the city.
 Their twitter feed is @statue4LadyRhondda.
-We are looking for people who can help with the statues for Elaine Morgan in Mountain Ash, Cranogwen in Ceredigion and Elizabeth Andrews in the Rhondda.
+We are looking for people who can help with the statue for Elizabeth Andrews in the Rhondda.
 You don’t have to live there – just love our hidden heroine and want to see her commemorated.

 To donate: click here